Fisherville, Tennessee

 Fisherville is an unincorporated community lying between the jurisdiction of Fayette and Shelby County, Tennessee, United States.
 Fisherville is located between Eads and Collierville, about 30 miles east of downtown Memphis.
 The zip code for the area is 38028.

 Annexation

 Much of Fisherville lies in either the Collierville annexation reserve or the Memphis annexation reserve, meaning that it shall be annexed at some point.
 Property north of Raleigh-Lagrange Road and south of Herb Parsons Lake has been annexed by the City of Piperton.

 Education

 Fisherville is serviced by Shelby County Schools.
-The private Evangelical Christian School maintains a campus in Fisherville.